 Traveling around New Zealand, you’ll find a wide range of hostels in this small country: decrepit, run-down chains; modern conglomerates; quirky, little family-owned places; hip, modern flashpacker hostels, and everything in between.
 And, during my time there, I tried to stay at as many as I could, often changing hostels every night to accomplish this goal.

 The hostel scene in the country has vastly improved since I was there in 2010, and there are much more variety and quality now.
 It’s a much better time to be traveler there and many of the hostels have stepped up their game in this competitive environment.

 Here are the ones where everyone should stay during their trip:

-One of the most amazing hostels I’ve ever stayed at (and I’ve stayed at a lot of hostels).
-The place is brand new, so everything is fresh and clean.
-They have a ton of computers, most rooms have balconies, the showers have great water pressure, and the pillows are thick.
-The manager told me they change them every few months to keep them fluffy.
-How about that for service?
-But what really sets this place apart is the HUGE kitchen and common area.
-Moreover, unlike most hostels in New Zealand, you can drink, which means everyone stays around socializing at night instead of going out.
-They host activities every night (including a $10 pub crawl) and a free dinner and quiz night on Sunday.
-Not one traveler I spoke to wanted to leave this place.
-If you only stay in one hostel in NZ, stay here.
-I still miss it.
+This is one of the most amazing hostels I’ve stayed at — ever!
+(And I’ve stayed at a lot!)
+Nomads was one of the best when it opened in 2010 — and it’s still one of the best today.
+Most rooms have balconies, the showers have prodigious water pressure, and the pillows are thick (the manager told me they change them every few months to keep them fluffy — how’s that for service?).
+But what really sets this establishment apart is the HUGE kitchen and common area.
+There are activities every night (including a $10 pub crawl) and a free dinner and quiz night on Sunday.
+Not one traveler I spoke to wanted to leave.

 Rainbow Lodge, Taupo